Introduction

 E. Variances

-Precollege Studies faculty members are responsible for informing their students and teaching assistants of variances from this Code that apply to work in their course.
-These variances should be clearly stated in writing at the beginning of the course of activity to which they apply.
+A faculty member is responsible for informing his or her students and teaching assistants of variances from this Code that apply to work in his or her course.
+These variances should be clearly stated in writing at the beginning of the course or activity to which they apply.

 A. Reporting

-1. Students and staff discovering an apparent violation should immediately report the matter to the faculty member in charge of the course or to the director of Precollege Studies.
+Students and staff members discovering an apparent violation should report the matter to the faculty member in charge of the course.

 B. Primary Hearing

-2. Notification.
-If, after investigation, possibly including a discussion with the student, a faculty member believes that the student has violated this Code, the faculty member shall present the student with notice of the alleged violation.
-This notice shall include notification of a hearing to be held as soon as practicable after the alleged infraction has come to the attention of the faculty member.
+If, after investigation, possibly including discussion with the student, a faculty member believes that a student has violated the Code of Academic Integrity, the faculty member shall present the student with the charge.
+The charge shall include notification of a primary hearing to be held as soon as practical after the alleged infraction has come to the attention of the faculty member.

-3. Composition.
-At the hearing the following shall be present: the faculty member concerned, the student in question, and a third-party independent witness (who may be either a member of the faculty or staff).
-The student may also bring additional witnesses to testify.
-An advisor or support person may accompany the student but may not participate.
+At the primary hearing the following shall be present: the faculty member concerned, the student in question, and the Senior Associate Dean for Academic Affairs, School of Continuing Education, or designee as a witness on behalf of the School.
+The student may also bring to the hearing an advisor and additional witnesses to testify to his or her innocence.

-If a case involves more than three students, the instructor can delegate the instructor’s role in one or more primary hearing to another tenured, tenure-track, emeritus, or RTE faculty member.
+If a case involves more than three students, the instructor may delegate the instructor’s role in one or more primary hearings to another tenured, tenure-track, emeritus, or RTE faculty member.
 Any primary hearing with the instructor not present must be recorded.
-The instructor retains full responsibility for ruling on each case and therefore may wish to engage with a student from whose primary hearing the instructor was absence.
+The instructor retains responsibility for ruling on each case and therefore may wish to engage with a student from whose primary hearing the instructor was absent.
 If such engagement takes place, it will be treated as part of the primary hearing.

 4. Procedure

-1. At the hearing the faculty member shall present evidence in support of the charge against the student.
-The student shall be given the opportunity to respond and, if they wish, to present evidence refuting the charge.
+1. At the primary hearing, the faculty member shall present evidence in support of the charge against the student.
+The student shall be given the opportunity to respond and, if he or she wishes, to present evidence refuting the charge.

-2. The function of the independent witness is to observe the proceedings impartially and, in the event of an appeal, be prepared to provide evidence as the procedures followed.
+2. The function of the independent witness is to observe the proceedings impartially, to advise participants as to the procedures, and to notify the director of Precollege Studies as to the case and its outcome.

-4. If the student fails to attend the hearing without a compelling excuse, the hearing may proceed in their absence.
+6. If the student fails to attend the primary hearing without a compelling excuse, the hearing may proceed in his or her absence.